Olympus E-P2 vs Panasonic G2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P2 and Panasonic Lumix DMC-G2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-P2 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the E-P2 and the G2 have been discontinued, but can regularly be found used on ebay.
 The E-P2 was replaced by the Olympus E-P3, while the G2 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-P2 and G2 can be found, respectively, in the Olympus E-P2 Manual (free pdf) or the online Panasonic G2 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-P2 better than the Panasonic G2 or vice versa?
 The listing below highlights the relative strengths of the two models.